AndersenLab/dry-guide/docs/knowledge_base/r.md

 The Andersen lab maintains several R packages useful for high-throughput data analysis.

-### cegwas2

-This package contains a set of functions to process phenotype data, perform GWAS, and perform post-mapping data processing for *C. elegans*.
-In 2019, the `cegwas2-nf` Nextflow pipeline was developed to perform GWA mapping on QUEST using this cegwas2 R package.
-However, mapping is rarely if never done with cegwas2 in R manually.
-To learn more about the `cegwas2` R package, see the [andersenlab/cegwas2](https://github.com/andersenlab/cegwas2) repo.
-For help running a GWA mapping using cegwas2, see [cegwas2-nf](https://github.com/andersenlab/cegwas2-nf) or [the dry guide](pipeline-cegwas.md)

-!!!
-Note
-	`cegwas2` was preceeded by `cegwas` and is now (as of 2021) superceeded by [`NemaScan`](https://github.com/AndersenLab/NemaScan)

 ### linkagemapping

 This package includes all data and functions necessary to complete a mapping for the phenotype of your choice using the recombinant inbred lines from [Andersen, et al. 2015 (G3)](https://academic.oup.com/g3journal/article/5/5/911/6025542).
 Included with this package are the cross and map objects for this strain set as well a markers.rds file containing a lookup table for the physical positions of all markers used for mapping.
 To learn more about linkagemapping including how to install and use the package, check out the [andersenlab/linkagemapping](https://github.com/andersenlab/linkagemapping) repo.